javitocor/javitocor/README.md

 - 🌱 I’m currently learning **AWS deployment with Terraform, Ansible and Python**

-- 👨‍💻 All of my projects are available at [https://javitocor.github.io/My-Portfolio/](https://javitocor.github.io/My-Portfolio/)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://javitocor.github.io/My-Portfolio/)

 - 📝 I regulary write articles on **Medium and Hackernoon**

-- 💬 Ask me about **Rails, React, JS...try me!**
+- 💬 Ask me about **Rails, React, JS, Express, Algorithms & Data Structures...try me!**

 - 📫 How to reach me [Twitter](https://twitter.com/JavierCorreas4)